GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Related Work

 \subsection{LLM Reasoning}

 Numerous research have explored to enhance the logical reasoning capabilities of LLMs.
-Chain-of-Thought \cite{wei2023chainofthought} is conducted in a manner that mirrors human thought processes when tackling complex issues, utilizing a step-by-step approach.
+Chain-of-Thought \cite{wei2023chainofthought} is a pioneering work that mirrors human thought processes in a step-by-step way when tackling complex problems.
+Self-Consistency with CoT \cite{wang2023selfconsistency} samples multiple reasoning path and selects the most consistent answer.
 Tree-of-Thoughts \cite{yao2024tree} allows LLMs to determine their next course of action by considering various reasoning paths and self-evaluation choices.
-Graph-of-Thoughts \cite{besta2024graph} represents the nonlinear task resolution process of LLMs as an arbitrary graph, where ideas are represented as vertices, and the dependencies between these ideas form the edges.
-Additionally, the use of verification \cite{lightman2023lets} and feedback recording are used to enhancement reasoning capabilities.
-STaR \cite{eric2022star} generates multiple chains of thought, from which effective ones are selected. \cite{shum2023automatic} involves creating a pool of CoT candidates and selecting the optimal candidate based on certain conditions. \cite{zhou2022large} proposes a method for selecting the optimal prompt from the candidate set.
+Graph-of-Thoughts \cite{besta2024graph} further represents the nonlinear task resolution process of LLMs as an arbitrary graph and reasoning on the graph.
+Additionally, \cite{shum2023automatic} involves creating a pool of CoT candidates and selecting the optimal candidate based on certain conditions.
+However, these methods either use only a single agent or lack communication between agents, which makes them prone to hallucinations or self-perception errors.
+Verification \cite{lightman2023lets} and feedback recording are used to enhancement reasoning capabilities.
+STaR \cite{eric2022star} generates multiple chains of thought, from which effective ones are selected. \cite{zhou2022large} proposes a method for selecting the optimal prompt from the candidate set.
 Skeleton-of-Thought \cite{ning2023skeleton} firstly generates skeleton of answer, followed by the parallel complete of content for each point in the skeleton, thus accelerating answer generation.
 Table-of-Thoughts \cite{jin2023tab} enhances the accuracy of reasoning through the structured modeling of the reasoning process.
-Self-Consistency with CoT \cite{wang2023selfconsistency} samples a set of reasoning path and selects the most consistent answer.